Greenhills (mixed-use development): Tenants

 Around 2,000 entrepreneurs have stalls and shops within the complex's tiangge or flea market in 2003.
 On the same year, it is reported that an estimate of 90 percent of all South Sea pearls in the country go through Greenhills with a dedicated Pearl Center within the complex.
 Most of the pearl traders during this period comes from Marawi, Lanao del Sur in Mindanao.
 Among the other goods sold within the complex are furniture and clothing.

 Major retailers in the country, Bayo, Kamiseta, Bench, Ricky Reyes, Folded & Hung, Gift Gate, Odyssey, Alberto, Astro Vision, Plains & Prints and Celine started as small shops in Greenhills.
 In addition to this, major food players Jollibee, KFC, McDonald's, Mang Inasal and many other well known food franchise thrive in the area.

 A majority of the tenants at the Greenhills Shopping Center are Filipino Muslims of Maranao ethnicity, mainly as refugees of the Moro conflict in Mindanao.
 The tenants are represented by trade association Greenhills Muslim Traders Association Inc. (GMTA).

+The retail center has reputation for being a hub of counterfeit goods.
+It is listed by the United States Trade Representative as a "notorious counterfeit market" although the management along with the Intellectual Property Office of the Philippines has been coordinating with store owners to have the label removed by 2027.
+It is listed in USTR's reports since 2018 and is the sole Philippine market listed as of the 2024 edition.

+Manila Christmas on Display

+From 2002 to 2016, Greenhills hosted the Manila Christmas On Display (COD), an animated Christmas display located beneath the complex's prominent sign with different themes every year.
+The tradition began in 1957 when it was designed by Alex Rosario, president of the Manila Cash On Delivery department store along Rizal Avenue in Manila as a display to attract customers to his family-owned department store.
+In 1966, the department store moved to Araneta Center in Quezon City, where the display was resumed on a grander scale.
+It remained there until the store closed in 2002.
+Afterwards, the display was transferred to Greenhills.

+The prominent Greenhills sign and the Manila COD in Greenhills were both discontinued in 2017 to pave the way for renovations around the development.
+It was then revived the following year with simultaneous displays and shows at both San Juan City Hall and the Times Square Park in Araneta Center, with the display being hosted at different locations since then.

 Religious facilities

 The complex houses Chapel of the Holy Family, a Catholic chapel, and Masjid Greenhills, a Muslim musallah or prayer room.
-Victory, an Born Again Christian church, also opened a branch at the fourth floor of Virra Mall.
+Victory also opened a branch at the fourth floor of Virra Mall.
+In addition, Jesus Is Lord Greenhills also holds its services at the Music Museum.